 After bleeding, the pigs are conveyed into a scalding tunnel while hanging.
 This is followed by further slaughtering steps.
 Before entering the scalding tunnel, we check the pigs one more time for any unusual movement using 3D technology.
 This further step ensures that death has in fact occurred, and that the pigs have been bled out correctly.
-This technology, also called SoL controller (Science of Life), is state-of-the-art and is used by only a few slaughterhouses.
+This technology, also called SoL controller (Signs of Life), is state-of-the-art and is used by only a few slaughterhouses.
 The inventor of this device, Dr. Andreas Briese, was awarded third place as part of the Lower Saxony Digitalization Award competition.
 Briese developed the technology, among other things, in our slaughterhouse and with our support.

 We are aware of the industry’s successful attempts to stun pigs with helium.
 Helium cannot be used in our current facilities because it rises as a gas, making it unsuitable for our use.
 We maintain an active interest in improved stunning technology, and support any form of further development.
 We believe that helium as a stunning gas can, in principle, provide a new alternative.
 However, the helium systems used in the tests we are aware of were only designed for individual animals under laboratory conditions.
 We are open to further developments of the existing technology or new techniques, and will be happy to support any respective market introductions.

 We use a Butina CO₂ system to stun our animals.
 The stunning process begins by herding the animals into groups of 12.
 They are then driven in mechanically or by an employee of the stunning unit.
 The drive has a slight incline and is brightly lit.
 Pigs walk more calmly and relaxed when they walk up an incline into a bright area.
 Because of their social nature, it is a stressful situation for pigs to be separated from the group before stunning.
 Therefore, all steps are performed in a small group prior to stunning.